 Should I worry about reading food labels?

-Reading labels on food products is a good habit to adopt.
-This practice will help you identify health claims and the true nutritional value of food items.
+Reading the Nutrition Facts Label on food products is a good habit to adopt.
+This practice will help you identify health claims and the nutritional makeup of food items.
 Compare this information when selecting foods while grocery shopping.
-Nutrition fact sheets are usually found above fresh produce in grocery stores and some stores have their own website which lists all products and nutritional information.
-You can also check out the nutritional information of your teen’s favorite fast food online.
-Simply use the internet to locate the restaurant’s web site and click on the “nutritional information” link or tab.
-When shopping, use food labels to select calorie-rich items.
+For example you can look at different loaves of bread to find the one with the highest calorie slices.
 Look at protein, calcium, iron, dietary fat, and other nutrition information when making choices.
 Be sure to look at portion information as well.
 Generally, foods that supply the highest amount of calories and nutrients for the smallest portion size will help your teen gain weight the most.

 Should my teen meet with any specialists?

 A Registered Dietitian (sometimes called a nutritionist) who specializes in working with teens is a great part of the treatment team.
 The dietitian will make an individualized plan for your teen, taking the whole family into account.
 Your teen will learn specific ways to get the nutrition she needs to reach a healthier weight.
 Sometimes, one visit is all that is necessary to get on track.
 In other cases, follow-up visits are recommended until weight gain and health goals are accomplished.
 Your teen’s dietitian will set the pace for how often they meet, be it once a month, every other week or on a weekly basis.

 A mental health counselor or therapist who specializes in working with teens may be helpful with goal setting and providing help with any anxiety related to food and health.